-- 12. Signage: From the FFY 2015 SRF capitalization grant and each year thereafter, the Hawai'i CWSRF program must comply with EPA's Guidelines for Enhancing Public Awareness of SRF Assistance Agreements (also known as "SRF Signage Guidelines") in order to enhance public awareness of EPA assistance agreements nationwide.
-The Hawai'i CWSRF program will ensure compliance of EPA's Signage policy is met for SFY 2023 by implementing the method which best balances the following two (2) goals: - a.
-The sign will satisfy the overall objective of communicating EPA's role in funding assistance agreements that achieve positive benefit. - b.
-The implementation method should be practically and financially viable for states and communities and avoid any overly burdensome investment of time and resources. - c.
+- a.
+From the FFY 2015 SRF base capitalization grant and each year thereafter, the Hawai'i CWSRF program must comply with EPA's Guidelines for Enhancing Public Awareness of SRF Assistance Agreements (also known as "SRF Signage Guidelines") in order to enhance public awareness of EPA assistance agreements nationwide.
+The Hawai'i CWSRF program will ensure compliance with EPA's Signage policy is met for SFY 2024 by implementing the method which best balances the following two (2) goals: - i.
+The sign will satisfy the overall objective of communicating the EPA's role in funding assistance agreements that achieve positive benefits. - ii.
+The implementation method should be practically and financially viable for states and communities and avoid any overly burdensome investment of time and resources.

+- iii.
 Signage requirements will be considered an equivalency requirement for SRF programs and will not be required to apply to all SRF projects.
-The guidelines provide the following options as acceptable: - i.
-Standard signage - ii.
-Posters, wall signage, or brochures in a public building or location - iii.
-Newspaper/periodical advertisement or press release for project construction, groundbreaking ceremony, or operation of the new or improved facility - iv.
-Online signage placed on community website or social media outlet - 13.
-Architectural and Engineering (A/E) Services Procurement: The Hawai'i CWSRF program may fund A/E projects that receive the capitalization grants, if an Attorney General's certification, which certifies that using Hawai'i Revised Statutes Chapter 103D The State of Hawai'i Public Procurement Code is equivalent to 40 USC 1101 et seq., is provided with our capitalization grant application for SFY 2023.
-The Hawai'i CWSRF program has decided to fund A/E scope of work items for projects that receive the capitalization grant for SFY 2023 and, therefore, will provide an Attorney General's certification of the State's A/E procurement requirements for SFY 2023.

-14. The Hawai'i CWSRF Program's definition of a Treatment Works is the following:
+The guidelines provide the following options as acceptable: - A. Standard signage - B. Posters, wall signage, or brochures in a public building or location - C. Newspaper/periodical advertisement or press release for project construction, groundbreaking ceremony, or operation of the new or improved facility - D. Online signage placed on a community website or a social media outlet - b.
+From the FFY 2022 FFY 2026 BIL CWSRF capitalization grant awards, the Hawai'i CWSRF program must comply with EPA's Guidelines for Implementing the Bipartisan Infrastructure Law Signage Term and Condition for the State Revolving Fund Programs.
+For BIL-funded projects, the BIL signage term and condition will substitute the existing SRF signage term and condition that implements the June 2015 policy, "Guidelines for Enhancing Public Awareness of SRF Assistance Agreements." - i.
+BIL Signage requirements will be considered an equivalency requirement for SRF programs and will not be required to apply to all SRF projects.
+The guidelines provide the following requirements: - A. A physical sign displaying the official Building a Better America emblem and EPA logo. - B. Sign must be placed at the construction site in an easily visible location or where the work is being performed for large construction sites. - C. Sign must be maintained in good condition throughout the construction period. - 13.
+Architectural and Engineering (A/E) Services Procurement: In accordance with the Attorney General's certification letter dated 3/21/2022, which certifies that using Hawai'i Revised Statutes Chapter 103D The State of Hawai'i Public Procurement Code is equivalent to 40 USC 1101 et seq., the Hawai'i CWSRF program may fund A/E projects that receive the capitalization grants, provided that our capitalization grant application for SFY 2024 includes the certification. - 14.
+The Hawai'i CWSRF Program's definition of a Treatment Works is the following:

-Treatment works means any treatment unit and its associated collection system and disposal system, excluding non-point source and individual wastewater systems.
+Treatment works mean any treatment unit and its associated collection system and disposal system, excluding non-point source and individual wastewater systems.
 Treatment unit means any plant, facility, or equipment used in the treatment of wastewater, including the necessary pumps, power equipment, blowers, motors, holding tanks, flow splitter, and other process equipment.